-- 9:30am: Stretch & Fold – Take the side of the dough, stretch it up and over the top of the dough.
+- 9:30am: Stretch & Fold – Take the side of the dough and stretch it up and over the top of the dough.
 Rotate and repeat.
 Do about 4-6 S&F or until the dough is tight.

 - 10:00am: Laminate – Wet a work surface with a thin layer of water.
 Transfer the dough onto the surface and spread it thin.
-At this point I will add my inclusions (ex. nuts, dried fruit etc).
-I will laminate even when not adding inclusions, though it it not necessary, just to keep the routine.
-After sprinkling on the inclusions, I will fold one side of the dough over 2/3 of the dough.
-Like a letter.
-I will sprinkle some more inclusions on top of the exposed side then fold the other side of the dough over, completing the letter fold.
-I will sprinkle more inclusions on top of the expose side and then roll fold the dough into thirds again, completing the lamination process.
-The laminated dough is then placed in the container seam side down.
+At this point you can add your inclusions (ex. nuts, dried fruit etc).
+After sprinkling on the inclusions, fold one side of the dough over 2/3 of the dough, like a letter, and then fold the other side of the dough over, completing the letter fold.
+Sprinkle more inclusions on top of the exposed side and then roll the dough up, completing the lamination process.
+The laminated dough is then placed in the proofing container seam side down.

-- 11:00am: Coil Fold – The dough should be relaxed again at this point so I will repeat the coil fold.
+- 11:00am: Coil Fold – The dough should be relaxed again so repeat the coil fold.

-- 11:45am: Coil Fold – The dough should be relaxed again at this point so I will repeat the coil fold.
+- 11:45am: Coil Fold – The dough should be relaxed again so repeat the coil fold.

-- 12:45pm: Coil Fold – The dough should be relaxed again at this point so I will repeat the coil fold.
+- 12:45pm: Coil Fold – The dough should be relaxed again so repeat the coil fold.
 This is the last coil fold.

 Day 3: Bake